Adroiti/docs-for-code-review-tools/RuboCop/Lint-EndAlignment.md

-Pattern: Lint/EndAlignment
+Pattern: Misaligned `end`

 Issue: -

 ## Description

-This cop checks whether the end keywords are aligned properly.
+This cop checks whether the `end` keywords are aligned properly.

 Three modes are supported through the `EnforcedStyleAlignWith` configuration parameter: